bahrus/pdpu/README.md

 </div>
 ```

 m is an optional attribute that indicates the maximum number of matching elements that are expected to be found.
+If not specified, all the downstream siblings are checked, which can be wastefull.

 It appears that the css flex/grid doesn't count elements with display:none as columns or rows.
 So all the non visual components could use an attribute, nv (non visual) and apply a style for them, i.e.: